-Villa Bossi estate, at an altitude between 200 and 300 meters above the sea level.
-From an area of 21.5 hectares of specialized olive grove.discover the estate
+Villa Bossi estate, at an altitude between 200 and 300 metres above sea level, with an area of 21.5 hectares of specialised olive groves.discover the estate

-The recipe was taken from "La Natura in Tavola Fattoria di Volmiano: ricette e segreti" by Vittoria Gondi Citernesi, Polistampa edition.
+The recipe is taken from "La Natura in Tavola Fattoria di Volmiano: ricette e segreti" by Vittoria Gondi Citernesi, Polistampa edition.

-Put 350gr dried cannellini beans in plenty of water and let them overnight.
-The next morning, cook the beans with 2 cherry tomatoes, 2 cloves of garlic and a tuft of sage.
-Add salt at the end.
-Sauté the beans with garlic, sage and a piece of whole bacon, which you can then remove.
-Add a bottle of tomato (our bottles are 750 ml, but they are raw sauce, correspond to about 450gr of puree) and make a sauce, salt, add pepper and if sour, put a bit of sugar.
-Take half the beans and pass them together.
-Mix together the sauce, the puree and the whole beans with their water, maybe not all of them, the soup must be thick not liquid.
-Roast thin slices of bread, press some garlic and add them on the top of our minestra.
-Finally, add a spoon of the 'new' extra virgin olive oil.
+Take 350 g of dried cannellini beans and soak them overnight in plenty of water.
+The next morning, cook the beans with 2 cherry tomatoes, 2 cloves of garlic and a sprig of sage, adding salt at the last moment.
+Fry the garlic, sage and a piece of bacon, which you can then remove.
+Add a bottle of tomato (our bottles are 750 ml, but they are raw sauce, corresponding to about 450 g of puree) and make a sauce, season with salt, pepper and if sour, add a pinch of sugar.
+Take half of the beans and mash them.
+Put together the sauce, the puree and the whole beans with their water, maybe not all of them, the soup should be thick, not liquid.
+Slice the beans into thin roasted slices, season with garlic and put them on top of the soup, then drizzle with fresh extra virgin olive oil.